-Only one species of tortoise is known from Texas, the Texas tortoise.
-This modestly sized species can reach up to 8.75 inches (** cm).
+This modestly sized tortoise is the smallest North American tortoise and the only species native to Texas.
+Adults reach up to 8.75 inches (22 cm).
 The carapace is is rounded in dorsal perspective almost as wide as it is long and ranges in coloration from dark brown with beige highlights appearing on the center of the costal and vertebral scutes and on the edges of the marginal scutes.
 The plastron is colored similarly to the carapace with dark brown to black present on the edge of the plastral scutes distal to the midline.
 The head, neck and limbs are can range in coloration from tan to dark brown with some specimens exhibiting black scales on the front of the limbs and bottom of the feet.
 A pair of mental glands can be seen on the lower jaws of adult specimens.

-Within the United States, the Texas tortoise has a geographic distribution confined to southern Texas., Thisrange includes south of Del Rio and San Antonio.
-In Mexico the species is distributed from eastern Coahuila, nuevo Leon, Tamaulipas and northeastern San Luis Potosi.
+Within the United States, the Texas tortoise has a geographic distribution confined to southern Texas from south of Del Rio and San Antonio.
+In Mexico the species is distributed from eastern Coahuila, Nuevo Leon, Tamaulipas and northeastern San Luis Potosi.
 Within its range the Texas tortoise inhabits scrub forest, humid tropical zones and near desert situations with well drained soils.

-Mature males can be differentiated from females by having a cloacal opening that extends just beyond the carapacial rim and an elongated and forked gular scute that is used during bouts of territorial jousting between males and coercion of females that are reluctant to mate.
-Females dig a shallow nest site in sandy soil no more than 3 inches (* cm) deep and deposits 1-3 eggs. .
+Mature males can be differentiated from females by having a cloacal opening that extends just beyond the carapacial rim and an elongated and forked gular scute that is used during bouts of territorial jousting between males.
+Females dig a shallow nest site in sandy soil no more than 3 inches (7.6 cm) deep and deposits 1-3 eggs.

 Auffenberg, W., and W. G. Weaver, Jr. 1969.
 Gopherus berlandieri in southeastern Texas.
 Bull.
 Florida.
 St. Mus.
 Biol.
 Sci.
 13: 141-203